GeorgeWilkins/Active-Belt-Tensioner/README.md

 - **Wire Strippers / Pilers:** For trimming and removing insulation from wires
 - **Allen Key Set:** For attaching the motors to the cooling plates
 - **Hacksaw / Jigsaw / Bandsaw:** For trimming the aluminium bars
+- **Metal File:** For rounding off the aluminium bar ends and modifying the motor housings
 - **JST Crimping Tool:** For attaching the JST connectors to the unterminated motor leads

 ## Source Files